- Why choose Western Sydney University?

 Starting at university is exciting.
 Starting your study in another country is exceptional.
 The Western Sydney International Orientation program will help you in your transition to university and to a new chapter of your life: a new environment, a new culture, and a new way of learning.

-Step 1: Attend International Orientation Day (compulsory attendance)
+Step 1: Attend International Orientation Day (attendance is compulsory)

-Before the commencement of Autumn or Spring Session, international students are required to attend an Orientation Day that helps new students transition to university life.
+Before the commencement of Autumn or Spring Session, international students are required to attend an Orientation Day to help new students transition to university life.
 The day will give you an opportunity to seek assistance in completing your enrolment, learn more about Western Sydney University and its services, and ask any questions about what to expect while studying at the University.

 On the day, please bring the following: